victorgoyeagh/citywire/tech-test/README.md

 Add e2e tests, to test workflow fix all tslint errors/warnings
-Use router to navigate directly to modal using deep linking
+Use router to navigate directly to modal using deep linking Categories dropdown as a single component, used as filter and in add form QA Test thoroughly
 # TechTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.